 There’s a big difference between the things you should be doing and the thing you need to be doing.
 You should be exercising regularly and eating right, you need to breathe.
 While competing obligations and extenuating factors may prevent you from doing the former, nothing will stop you from achieving the latter.

 With that said, you really need to seriously focus on your firm’s candidate sourcing efforts.
-No, it’s not quite at the level of breathing, but it can make a vital difference when it comes to your staffing firm’s success.
+No, it’s not quite at the level of breathing, but it can make a vital difference when it comes to your recruitment agency’s success.
 Here are three reasons why.

 Skilled Candidates Are Hard to Find

 Wait, great candidates are hard to come by?
-While it’s not exactly a revelation for anyone who works in staffing, the impact of the talent shortage should not be underestimated.
-In the 2017 North American Staffing and Recruiting Trends Report, staffing professionals cited the talent shortage as the top challenge.
+While it’s not exactly a revelation for anyone who works in recruitment, the impact of the talent shortage should not be underestimated.
+In the 2017 UK Recruitment Trends Report, recruitment professionals cited the talent shortage as the top challenge.

 Sixty-one percent of recruitment pros listed it as one of their top three challenges, ahead of pricing pressures and global economic uncertainty.
 Candidates are every firm’s greatest and most elusive asset, it only makes sense that finding and engaging them should be a top priority for your firm.

 Business is Booming